 Where multiparty control for logical access is required, at least one of the participants shall be an Administrator.
 All participants must serve in a trusted role as defined in Section 4.2.1.
 Multiparty control for logical access shall not be achieved using personnel that serve in the Auditor Trusted Role.

 Physical access to the CAs does not constitute a task as defined in this section.
-Therefore, two-person physical access control may be attained as required in Section 4.1.2.
+See Section 4.1.2 for Physical Access Requirements

 Identification and Authentication for Each Role